HumanjavaEnterprises/nostr-nsec-seedphrase/README.md

 ## Security Best Practices

 1. **Never Share Private Keys**: Keep your nsec and private key hex values secure and never share them.
-2. **Backup Mnemonics**: Safely store your mnemonic phrase in a secure location.
+2. **Backup Seed Phrases**: Safely store your seed phrase in a secure location.
 3. **Verify Keys**: Always verify key pairs after generation or conversion.
 4. **Environment Variables**: Use environment variables for storing sensitive keys in production.
 5. **Memory Management**: Clear sensitive data from memory when no longer needed.